DHINESH05G/Summer-Olympics-Data-Analysis/README.md

 8. Which sport is having most female Gold Medalists?
 (Top 5) you can do all question by manual and using function i have explained in code
 ## About me
-I am DHARUN BABU S B.E in branch of  Electronics And Communcation .Learning Artificial intelegence ,Machine learning ,Computer Vision to utilze in the field of Robotics
+I am DHINESH KUMAR G B.E in branch of  Electronics And Communcation .Learning Artificial intelegence ,Machine learning ,Computer Vision to utilze in the field of Robotics
 # Profile
 https://www.linkedin.com/in/dhinesh-kumar-g-419b58208